 It seems the Royals are all dart fans, whether they have the odd dartboard hanging up to play a quick game we are unlikely to never know.

-One of the biggest events of 2011 UK Calendar was the Wedding of Prince William, the Duke of Cambridge to Kate Middleton who became the Duchess of Cambridge at the point of marriage.
-The couple, like many other royals rather donations to charity than gifts for their wedding, however, they did receive some!
+One of the biggest events of the 2011 UK Calendar was the Wedding of Prince William, the Duke of Cambridge, to Kate Middleton, who became the Duchess of Cambridge at the point of marriage.
+The couple, like many other royals, requested donations to charity than gifts for their wedding.
+However, they did receive some!

-Martin Adams won his third Lakeside World Darts title in 2011 along with England colleague Trina Gulliver who won her ninth title that year.
+Martin Adams won his third Lakeside World Darts title in 2011, and his England colleague Trina Gulliver won her ninth title that year.
 After the tournament finished, Martin thought it would be nice to present his winning darts to the Prince and his new wife.
-Trina was also asked if she would join suit and give her darts to the couple, a belated Wedding Present!
-I am sure the young couple might have had a few more things on their mind, however, presentation boxes were made and the two sets of darts were sent to the newly married couple.
+Trina was asked if she would also give her darts to the couple, a belated Wedding Present!
+I am sure the young couple might have had a few more things on their mind.
+However, presentation boxes were made, and the two sets of darts were sent to the newly married couple.

-As many fans will know and any dart player will own, dart players tend to have more than one set of darts.
-Purely for a back-up or as a spare.
+As many fans will know and any dart player will own more than one set of darts.
+Purely for a backup or as a spare.
 Before the announcement was made and darts sent to the Prince and Princess, I had already received Trina’s winning darts as a present.
 The Prince and Princess received Trina’s spare set.
 I own the darts Trina used to win her ninth World Title.

 Before the 2011 Lakeside World Championship started, I asked Trina, a long-time friend, if she would give me her dart if she won the title!
-She agreed and I received the darts well before Martin had decided to give his winning darts away.
-Trina’s darts at the time were different than the ones sold by her dart sponsor Winmau.
-She was experimenting with the diamond-encrusted grip well before these became available on the market and you couldn’t purchase the darts Trina was actually using.
+She agreed, and I received the darts well before Martin had decided to give his winning darts away.
+Trina’s darts at the time were different from the ones sold by her dart sponsor Winmau.
+She experimented with the diamond-encrusted grip well before these became available on the market, and you couldn’t purchase the darts Trina was using.
 I proudly have these displayed in my office.
-Trina now uses a new 90% tungsten alloy dart made by the world famous Winmau Darts Company.
+Trina now uses a new 90% tungsten alloy dart made by the world-famous Winmau Darts Company.